TheKarpati/tsetestdevice/README.md

 ## Introduction

-Want to test different scenarios before you get hands dirty on *physical* sensors and boards ?

-Want to get familiar with the cloud before learning how to configure your Arduino / Rasberry Pi / Weemos or other device is ?

-You just want to try the cloud but don't know where to start ?

-This is the tutorial you need !

-This document will allow you to ***simulate*** some hardware sensors and actuators and connect them to the [Relayr cloud and dashboard](https://dev.relayr.io/) through an intuitive GUI that looks like this :
+This document will allow you to ***virtually simulate*** some hardware sensors and actuators and connect them to the [Relayr cloud and dashboard](https://dev.relayr.io/) through an intuitive GUI that looks like this:

 ![Virtual Board](/assets/VirtualBoard.png)

 ## Requirements

-The following hardware is required:
+No hardware is required.

- * Nothing !
-It's all virtual !

 On the software side, you need to be able to run [Python 2.7.x](https://www.python.org/downloads/), and you need an account on the [RelayR website for developers](https://dev.relayr.io/).

 ## Installation & configuration

-Two things we need to get set :
+The tutorial is divided in two steps:

-1. On the dashboard side, we need a device that corresponds to our Virtual Board.
+1. On the dashboard side, the creation of a device that corresponds to our Virtual Board.
-2. On our computer, we want to run the Virtual Board.
+2. On our computer, setup and run the Virtual Board.

 ### Create a Device in the developer dashboard